serjious/pvf/README.md

-PVF - Pathologic Video Fix
+PF - Pathologic Video Fix
 (Pathologic Classic HD - Steam version)
 For some reason, Proton does not play game videos.
 The script recodes the video using the codec HEVC